 Structural Elevation involves physically raising an existing home or building to the base flood elevation (BFE) or higher as required by FEMA or your local ordinance.
-When a house is properly elevated, the living area will be above all but the most severe floods (such as the 500-year flood).
-Elevation may be achieved through a variety of methods, including elevating on continuous foundation walls; elevating on open foundations, such as piles, piers, posts, or columns; and elevating on fill.
-Foundations must be designed to properly address all loads and be appropriately connected to the floor structure above, and utilities must be properly elevated as well.
+When a house is elevated correctly, the living area will be above all but the most severe floods (such as the 500-year flood).
+Elevation may be achieved through various methods, including elevating on continuous foundation walls, elevating on open foundations, such as piles, piers, posts, or columns, and elevating on fill.
+Foundations must be designed to adequately address all loads and be appropriately connected to the floor structure above, and utilities must be appropriately upgraded as well.

 The amount of elevation required is determined by each community’s Flood Protection Elevation (FPE) requirements.
-For example, if your community’s FPE is equal to the Base Flood Elevation (BFE), you will need to elevate your house so that the lowest floor is at or above that elevation.
-However most communities require elevation above the BFE … the computed elevation to which floodwater is anticipated to rise during the base flood.
-Base Flood Elevations (BFEs) are shown on Flood Insurance Rate Maps (FIRMs) and on the flood profiles for your community.
+For example, if your community’s FPE equals the Base Flood Elevation (BFE), you will need to elevate your house to the lowest floor at or above that elevation.
+However, most communities require elevation above the BFE … the computed elevation to which floodwater is anticipated to rise during the base flood.
+Base Flood Elevations (BFEs) are shown on Flood Insurance Rate Maps (FIRMs) and the flood profiles for your community.
 The BFE is the regulatory requirement for the elevation or floodproofing of structures.
-The relationship between the BFE and a structure’s elevation helps determine flood insurance premiums.
+The relationship between the BFE and a structure’s height helps determine flood insurance premiums.

 Floodproof Wall or Barrier

-Another strategy to floodproof your home is to build a floodproof wall or barrier around the perimeter of the structure.
-With a sturdy, waterproof wall, you can help prevent water from reaching your home.
-This strategy has been used to protect entire towns and could work for an individual home as well.
+Another strategy to floodproof your home is to build a flood-proof wall or barrier around the structure’s perimeter.
+With a sturdy, waterproof fence, you can help prevent water from reaching your home.
+This strategy has been used to protect entire towns and could work for an individual residence as well.
 Consider building landscape berms or retaining walls to help hold back water in the event of flooding.
 While a portion of your property will be under flood water, your home can be protected or flooding minimized.

 Wet and Dry Floodproofing

-The primary objective of floodproofing is to reduce or avoid the impacts of coastal flooding upon structures. … A dry flood-proofed structure is made watertight below the expected flood level in order to prevent floodwaters from entering in the first place.
-Wet Floodproofing includes permanent or contingent measures applied to a structure or its contents that prevent or provide resistance to damage from flooding while allowing floodwaters to enter the structure or area.
-Further understanding of wet and dry floodproofing is necessary, as dry floodproofing is appropriate primarily for slab-on-grade non-residential buildings with concrete or solid masonry walls.
+The primary objective of floodproofing is to reduce or avoid the impacts of coastal flooding upon structures. … A dry flood-proofed frame is made watertight below the expected flood level to prevent floodwaters from entering in the first place.
+Wet Floodproofing includes permanent or contingent measures applied to a structure or its contents that contain or provide resistance to damage from flooding while allowing floodwaters to enter the structure or area.
+Further, understanding wet and dry floodproofing is necessary, as dry floodproofing is appropriate primarily for slab-on-grade non-residential buildings with concrete or solid masonry walls.